presicion25/Splunk-Chart-Creation/README.md

 <h2>Environments and Technologies Used</h2>

 - Splunk Enteprise (Local Install)
-- Data in the formn of .csv files
+- Data in the form of .csv files

 <h2>Prerequisites</h2>